kirbydesign/designsystem/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Request that the changes are code-reviewed
 - [ ] Request that the changes are [UX reviewed](https://github.com/kirbydesign/designsystem/blob/main/.github/CONTRIBUTING.md/#ux-review) (only necessary if your PR introduces visual changes)

-When the pull request has been approved it will be automatically merged to `main` via [automerge](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/automatically-merging-a-pull-request).
+When the pull request has been approved it will be merged to `develop` by Team Kirby.